– Activities to avoid and change,

 Change your sleeping position:

 A king-sized pillow along your torso makes this position more comfortable by taking the twist out of your neck.
 Changing positions to sleep on your back, after the shoulder shifts, usually works.
-Seeing your bodyworker to get this thing fixed means that you won’t grow old with a gimpy shoulder.
+Seeing your bodyworker to get this fixed means you won’t grow old with a gimpy shoulder.

 Stretching is more effective when it involves a full shoulder routine that helps to identify and resolve global problems in the shoulder instead of just addressing the local problem.